mhavey/marklogic/uml2es/examples/hrexcel/README.md

 gradle -PenvironmentName=local -i loadExcel

 Confirm:
-- Content DB has the following documents
+- Content DB includes several documents created when loading the Excel, including:
-	* /xmi2es/es/HRExcel.json - Excel-originated entity services model descriptor
+	* /xmi2es/es/HRExcel.json - the ES model from the Excel
-	* /xmi2es/excel/findings/HRExcel.xml - Excel-to-XMI conversion findings.
-Should be no problems.
+	* /xmi2es/extension/HRExcel.ttl - the extended ES model from the Excel
+	* /xmi2es/findings/HRExcel.xml - findings during the transform of the Excel
 	* /xmi2es/excel/HRExcel.xlsx - Original Excel file
-	* /xmi2es/extension/HRExcel.ttl - Excel extended model as semantic triples (Turtle format)
-	* /xmi2es/extension/HRExcel.txt - Excel dxtended model described textually
-	* /xmi2es/findings/HRExcel.xml - Findings while converting to Entity Services.
-Should be no problems.
-	* /xmi2es/gen/HRExcel.txt - Generated code for DHF
-	* /xmi2es/intermediate/HRExcel.xml - XMI/ES intermediate form
 	* /xmi2es/xmi/HRExcel.xml - Excel model converted to XMI form.

+Check the /xmi2es/findings/HRExcel.xml file.
+This indicates whether there were any issues during the transform.
+Verify there are none.

 ### Transform HR UML to ES